dachcom-digital/pimcore-toolbox/docs/13_CkEditor.md

 > Info: It's possible to modify all the [CK-Editor Configuration](https://docs.ckeditor.com/#!/api/CKEDITOR.config-cfg-stylesSet)

 ### Overriding Configuration
-The config node is a variableNode, so the values **doesn't get merged** with the default ones.
+The config node is a variableNode, so the values **don't get merged** with the default ones.
-If your going to define the `toolbox -> ckeditor -> config` node, you must provide the complete configuration.
+If you're going to define the `toolbox -> ckeditor -> config` node, you must provide the complete configuration.

 **Example**
 ```yaml